 - More Info: Shade plants from heat, if necessary.
 Add mulch to conserve moisture.
 Cauliflower is temperamental and not tolerant of a freeze, so cover if you expect an early freeze.

 Related Post: Keto "Faux-tato Salad"

-Garlic is a very hardy and easy plant to grow.
+Garlic is a very hardy plant and is one of the easiest vegetable to grow.
 The scapes make for a special treat!

 - When & How to Plant: You can plant next year’s garlic harvest anytime in late fall when your soil is around 50 degrees F. The trick is to plant it before your ground freezes over.
 Aim to plant between 1-3 weeks before your first frost date through 2-3 weeks after your first frost.

 - How Long Until Ready to Harvest: ~21 days from the last time you cut the scapes.